Chinese Owl Standard

 We have been blessed with many successful Junior members.
 We encourage them by having a junior specific awards program.

 The club promotes fellowship among its members through the shows, newsletters, and our webpage.
-Our club newsletter is published every other month, with photos of winning birds and club members.
 The newsletter is sent to the membership via e-mail attachment.